 Update: June 21, 2016: Why we’ve moved from TeleRead.com

-Most of all, however, we strive to help narrow the digital and reading divides.
+In line with our original mission, we also strive to help narrow the digital and reading divides.

 We are gung ho on innovations like the all-digital Bexar County BiblioTech Library, as well as the creation of a national digital library endowment (that’s a photo from Bexar—we are not associated with the library).
 But we go back to the 1990s and also see a place for paper books.